rcarver/config/README.md

     attr :content, "Hello"

-**Important** All attributes of a Pattern must have a value.
+**Important** All attributes of a pattern must have a value.
 If nil is an acceptable value, you must set that as the default.

 #### Keys

-A Pattern's Key attributes describe what it means to be a unique instance of a Pattern.
-For example in our File example, the `path` is defined as Key.
+A pattern's Key attributes describe what it means to be a unique instance of a pattern.
+For example in our `File` example, the `path` is defined as Key.
 By defining `path` as a Key, Config will ensure that we have one and only one file at that path.